 - Easy to build RESTful APIs.

-As you can imagine, utilising pre-existing libraries allows common tasks to be incorporated into a web application in a cost-effective and robust manner.
-We have utilised many Laravel packages / libraries and other codebases, across the many applications we have built, including:
+As you can imagine, utilising pre-existing libraries allows everyday tasks to be incorporated into a web application cost-effectively and robustly.
+We have utilised many Laravel packages/libraries and other codebases across the many applications we have built, including:

 - darryldecode/cart package: a shopping cart solution.